emmo-repo/domain-mechanical-testing/README.md

 * [MarketPlace](https://www.the-marketplace-project.eu/)

-# Acknowledgements (WIP, if you think your name is missing, please create an issue),
+# Acknowledgements (WIP, if you think your name is missing, please create an issue)
 The partial contributions from the following projects and actions are acknowledged
 * **The MarketPlace** project is funded by Horizon 2020 under H2020-NMBP-25-2017 call with Grant agreement number: 760173
 * **Oyster** project is funded by Horizon 2020 under H2020-NMBP-2017 call with Grant agreement number: 760827